To include Santa in our traditions or not is a very real question we have as Christians. This is how we handled this hot topic in our home.

 So he ran off with his little brother contemplating if Santa will make it to Ecuador.

 Every year after that they would ask similar questions about Santa and I would answer in the same way.
-Reminding them of the legacy Saint Nicholas left for us with his kindness and charitable heart.
+Reminding them of the legacy of Saint Nicholas, his kindness and his charitable heart.
 Then I would remind them:

 Santa is pretend and we can do pretend in this house.”

 Just like I can do child-led pretend when I play with them, I can pretend there is Santa.
 Some days we live in a castle full of ice cream and pizza that suddenly gets attacked by a hungry dragon.
-Other days I’m in a race car that flies to Djoubti and is in time for dinner at our house.
-They lead our adventures with Santa and I curiously listen.
+Other days I’m in a race car that flies to Djoubti and is back home in time for dinner.
+In the same way, they also led our adventures with Santa and I curiously listen.

-They know we are the ones who bring presents but they still insist on writing Santa a letter and some years they have even left out cookies out for him.
-We have never told them to write Santa a letter or to leave cookies out for him but they still like to do these things and we do not prohibit them from doing it.
+They know we are the ones who buys them presents but they still insist on writing Santa a letter and some years they have even left out cookies for him.
+We have never told them Santa was here.
+We never asked them to write Santa a letter or to leave cookies out for him but they initiated it on their own.
+They like to do these things and we do not prohibit them from doing it.
+Just like I don’t prohibit them from pretending that their horse can fly.

-My younger boys are now 8 years old and 11 years old and just the other day they were writing Santa a letter.
-Later my youngest came to me and said, “If there’s no North pole where do those letter go to?”
+Update: My younger boys are now 8 years old and 11 years old and just the other day they were writing Santa a letter.
+Later my youngest came to me and said, “If there’s no North pole where do those letters go to if Santa is not real?”

-So they know the truth but still choose to engage in pretend play.
-I love watching their little minds get so creative.
+So they know the truth but they still choose to engage in pretend play.
+I love watching their little minds whirl as they come around to realizing what we’ve told them all along.

 We Do Not Tell Our Kids:

-- Santa is making a list and checking it twice and he’s going to find out if you’re naughty and nice.
+- Santa is making a list and checking it twice and he’s going to find out if they’re naughty and nice.
 We never use Santa to get our kids to behave.

 - They need to earn their gifts.
 Rewards are earned but gifts are simply given.
 There is a difference between gifts and rewards.
 God gave us a gift.
 He gave us the gift of Jesus.
 We do not have to earn our salvation nor His love.

 - Christmas is about Santa.
-Our kids know we celebrate Christmas because of Jesus it’s the focus of our celebration.
-Actually I found a fun book called Santa’s Favorite Story: When Santa Tells the Story of the First Christmas
+Our kids know we celebrate Christmas because we celebrate the birth of Jesus it’s the focus of our festivities.
+Actually, I found a fun book called Santa’s Favorite Story: When Santa Tells the Story of the First Christmas .
+One of my faves!

 - Santa is real.
-I was not comfortable with the idea of telling our kids that Santa was real so we told our children Santa was inspired by a real person named Saint Nicholas.
-We like the book the Legend of St. Nicholas.
-Then we ended with– Santa is pretend and we can do pretend.
+We told our children Santa was inspired by a real person named Saint Nicholas.
+We tell them Santa is pretend and we can do pretend.
+We like to read them the book the Legend of St. Nicholas.

-- To stop talking about Santa because he’s not real.
+- Stop them from talking about Santa because he’s not real.
 We do not prohibit them from taking pictures with Santa.